Understanding Executive Function: What It Is and Why It Matters

 For each task, clearly define what "done" looks like

-Note any "nice to have" but non-essential elements
+Note any "nice to have" but non-essential elements and consider deprioritizing them

 7. Set Your First Move